- Classes taught in English and Italian with Italian, international, and American students

 THE JCU INSTITUTE FOR ENTREPRENEURSHIP

 JCU has created an innovative Institute for Entrepreneurship, offering students a variety of means to tap into and develop their creative business skills.
-There are a number of courses on the schedule that fit in this new track, along with internship options at the Institute, as well as with local businesses.
+There are a number of courses on the schedule that fit in this track, along with internship options at the Institute, as well as with local businesses.
 Involvement with the Institute for Entrepreneurship also exposes students to unique events, workshops, and networking opportunities to meet and learn from successful entrepreneurs and companies.
-For more information on these opportunities, check out the Course Offerings page or contact the API Rome Program Manager.

 “ITALY READS” VOLUNTEER PROGRAM

 JCU has developed an extensive network of over 45 Italian public high schools as part of its Italy Reads program.
-This past year nearly 70 study abroad students visited Italian high schools to collaborate with Italian high school teachers of English and their students on discussions of a selected novel.
+In one year alone 70 study abroad students visited Italian high schools to collaborate with Italian high school teachers of English and their students on discussions of a selected novel.
 For the fall 2013 term, the novel students will be reading is Jhumpa Lahiri’s “The Namesake,” which was especially selected to address multiculturalism in Italian public high schools.